Lorentzian Gromov-Hausdorff convergence and pre-compactness: Geometric pre-compactness

 \begin{thm} [Pre-compactness under curvature assumptions] Let $n\in \N_{\geq 1}$ and $K, K_\perp, \Lambda,D>0$.
 Consider the family $\mathcal{M}_{n,K,K_\perp,\Lambda,D}$ of globally hyperbolic spacetimes $(M^{n+1},g)$ with \begin{description} \item [(a) Timelike sectional bounded below:] For all $x\in M$, it holds that ${\rm TSec}^M_x\geq - K_\perp$; \end{description} admitting a compact Cauchy hypersurface $\Sigma^{n}\subset M$ with \begin{description} \item[(b) Ambient Ricci lower bound along $\Sigma$:] $\mathrm{Ric}^M \ge -K\,g$ along $\Sigma$, \item[(c) Bounded second fundamental form:] $\lvert h^\Sigma \rvert \le \Lambda$, \item[(d) Bounded diameter:] the diameter of $\Sigma$ with respect to the induced Riemannian metric is bounded by $D$; i.e., ${\rm diam}_{g_{|T\Sigma}} (\Sigma)\leq D$. \end{description} Then: \begin{enumerate} \item $\M_{n,K,K_\perp, \Lambda,D}$ is sequentially pre-compact in the strong $\mathrm{pLGH}$-convergence; i.e., for each sequence in $\M_{n,K,K_\perp, \Lambda,D}$ there is a subsequence that strongly $\mathrm{pLGH}$-converges to a covered \LpLS that satisfies the point distinction property \eqref{eq-pdp}.

 \item This limit as in (i) can be forward completed and is still the limit of such a subsequence.

-\item The forward completed limit as in (ii) is \emph{unique} in the class of properly covered \LpLSn s with continuous time separation functions $\tau$, closed anti-symmetric causal relation, metrizable chronological topology and that satisfy the point-distinction property \eqref{eq-pdp}.
+\item The forward completed limit as in (ii) is \emph{unique} in the class of properly covered \LpLSn s with continuous time-separation functions $\tau$, closed anti-symmetric causal relation, metrizable chronological topology and that satisfy the point-distinction property \eqref{eq-pdp}.
 In particular (see Remark \ref{rem:UniqGH}), it is unique within the class of covered, globally hyperbolic, \LpLSn s.

-\item In case the limit is smooth: there exists at most one smooth globally hyperbolic spacetime arising as such a strong limit, up to smooth isometry. \end{enumerate} \end{thm}
+\item In case the limit is smooth: there exists at most one smooth globally hyperbolic spacetime arising as such a strong limit, up to smooth isometries. \end{enumerate} \end{thm}

 \begin{proof} We follow the strategy of the proof of Theorem \ref{thm-geo-pre-comp} but will not use the theorem per se.
 Instead, we will apply the abstract precompactness result Theorem \ref{thm-pre-comp-I}.
 Since by assumption $\Sigma$ is a Cauchy hypersurface, without loss of generality, we can assume that $M=\R\times\Sigma$, up to a diffeomorphism.
 From Lemma \ref{lem:RicciLBSigma}, we get that the Riemannian metric $g_{|T\Sigma}$ on $\Sigma\subset M$ has Ricci curvature bounded from below.
 By the Bishop--Gromov inequality, it follows that $(\Sigma, g_{|T\Sigma})$ is doubling and thus, using the bound on the diameter, it satisfies the assumption on the existence of Riemannian $\epsilon$-nets as in Theorem \ref{thm-geo-pre-comp}.
 Proposition \ref{prop:ConesUSigma} implies that the assumption on the causal cones in Theorem \ref{thm-geo-pre-comp} is satisfied on $U_\Sigma$.
 We can thus apply the first part of Theorem \ref{thm-geo-pre-comp} to $U_\Sigma$ and infer the existence of $\epsilon$-nets as follows.